patrikja/autosar/ARSim/MATLAB/README.md

 Examples are located in the [arsim-examples](../arsim-examples) package.
-Once built, pick either the [ABS](ABS_demo.slx) or [ACC](ACC_demo.slx) example, and double-click the S-function block (these will be named "NewABS" or "ACC").
+Once built, pick either the [ABS](ABS_demo.slx) or [ACC](ACC_demo.slx) example, and double-click the S-function block (these will be named "ABS" or "ACC").
 From here you set the *absolute* path to whatever executable you just built.
 (Remember the ' ticks or MATLAB won't know it's a string).